Achilles Tendon Pain: Causes, Symptoms

 What is Tennis Elbow?

-Tennis elbow results from tiny tears in the tendon fibres, leading to pain and inflammation.
+It results from tiny tears in the tendon fibres, leading to pain and inflammation.
 Discomfort usually worsens when gripping objects, lifting items, or twisting the forearm.

 Why Do People Experience Tennis Elbow?